amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 In 1617, the brilliant Scottish mathematician [John Napier](https://en.wikipedia.org/wiki/John_Napier) published his method of mechanising [lattice multiplication](https://en.wikipedia.org/wiki/Lattice_multiplication).
 This method is known today as [Napier's bones](https://en.wikipedia.org/wiki/Napier%27s_bones).
 A few years earlier in 1614, Napier discovered [logarithms](https://en.wikipedia.org/wiki/Logarithm).
 Perhaps it would be more appropriate to say Napier invented logarithms, for his discovery was motivated by his desire to simplify multiplication and division.
 Arithmetically, multiplication can be thought of as repeated additions, and division as repeated subtractions.
 Logarithmically, multiplication of two numbers can be reduced to addition of their logarithms, and division to subtraction thereof.
 Hence, multiplication and division of very large numbers can be reduced to straightforward addition and subtraction, with the aid of prepared logarithm and inverse logarithm tables.

 In 1620, [Edmund Gunter](https://en.wikipedia.org/wiki/Edmund_Gunter), an English astronomer, used Napier's logarithms to create a calculating device we now call [Gunter's scale](https://en.wikipedia.org/wiki/Edmund_Gunter#Gunter's_scale).
 The etchings on this device were not linear like a simple ruler, but logarithmic.
-To multiply two numbers, one marks the multiplicand on one logarithmic scale, marks the multiplier on another logarithmic scale, and adds the corresponding logarithmic scale lengths to obtain the result.
+To multiply two numbers, the length representing the multiplicand is first marked out on the logarithmic scale using a divider and, from thence, the length representing the multiplier is similarly marked out, thereby obtaining the product, which is the sum of the two logarithmic lengths.
 This device was the precursor to the slide rule.

 The first practical [slide rule](https://en.wikipedia.org/wiki/Slide_rule) was invented by [William Oughtred](https://en.wikipedia.org/wiki/William_Oughtred), an English mathematician, in 1622.
-[Oughtred's slide rule](https://www.technologyuk.net/computing/history-of-computing/images/history-of-computing-0014.jpg) was circular, and it was essentially a usability improvement over Gunter's scale.
-Whereas using Gunter's scale required a divider to mark the operands, Oughtred's slide rule had two built-in pointers for that purpose.
+Oughtred used two bits of wood graduated with Gunter's scale.
+In 1630, Oughtred fashioned a brass circular slide rule with two integrated pointers.
+This device was a significant improvement over Gunter's scale, in terms of practicality and usability.
 The photograph below shows a brass circular slide rule that is a contemporaneous clone of Oughtred's.

 ![Davenport Circular Slide Rule](figures/SlideRules/DavenportCircularSlideRule.jpg)